-The Pregnant Workers Fairness Act (PWFA) is a federal law that requires covered employers to provide "reasonable accommodations" to a qualified worker's known limitations related to pregnancy, childbirth, or related medical conditions, unless the accommodation will cause the employer an "undue hardship."
+The Pregnant Workers Fairness Act (PWFA) is a federal law that, starting June 27, 2023, requires covered employers to provide "reasonable accommodations" to a qualified worker's known limitations related to pregnancy, childbirth, or related medical conditions, unless the accommodation will cause the employer an "undue hardship."
 An undue hardship is defined as causing significant difficulty or expense.

-A "reasonable accommodation"

-means a change in the work environment or how things are usually done in order to remove work-related barriers.
+"Reasonable accommodations" are changes to the work environment or the way things are usually done at work.